-Any energy associated with motion.
+Kinetic energy Any energy associated with motion.

-Inclination angle of the steering axis to a vertical plane.
-States that the current flowing into a point or component in an electrical circuit must equal the current flowing out of it.
-States that the voltage will drop in exact proportion to the resistance in a circuit component and that the sum of the voltage drops must equal the voltage applied to the circuit;

-also known as Kirchhoff's Law of voltage drop.
+Kingpin inclination Inclination angle of the steering axis to a vertical plane.

+Kirchhoff's 1st Law States that the current flowing into a point or component in an electrical circuit must equal the current flowing out of it.

+Kirchhoff's 2nd Law States that the voltage will drop in exact proportion to the resistance in a circuit component and that the sum of the voltage drops must equal the voltage applied to the circuit; also known as Kirchhoff's Law of voltage drop.

-Lambda sensor An exhaust gas sensor used on electronically managed, SI gasoline-fueled engines to signal the ECM the oxygen content in the exhaust gas.
+Lambda sensor An exhaust gas sensor used on electronically

+managed, SI gasoline-fueled engines to signal the

+ECM the oxygen content in the exhaust gas.

-Laminar flow A condition where the fluid particles move in continuous parallel paths; streamline flow.
+Laminar flow A condition where the fluid particles move in

+continuous parallel paths; streamline flow.

 Lead acid battery Standard vehicle battery consisting of lead acid cells in series.
 Twelve volt batteries have become standard and they can be used in multiples in parallel or series for heavy duty applications.